SeqWare/seqware/seqware-distribution/docs/site/layouts/includes/workflow_conf.md

 You can use <tt>s3://bucketname/</tt> or a local path as the prefix.

 <p class="warning"><strong>Note:</strong> While the above entries are required, it is STRONGLY suggested that workflow developers no longer rely on them to decide the output path of a provisioned file.
-Instead we recommend explicitly providing in the ini file whatever paths you may require, possibly using the variables described below, and then assigning that path to the output file via `SqwFile.setOutputPath(String path)`.</p>
+Instead we recommend explicitly providing in the ini file whatever paths you may require, possibly using the variables described below, and then assigning that path to the output file via <code>SqwFile.setOutputPath(String path)</code>.</p>

 ### INI Variables